Schedule Pennsylvania Active Shooter Training Online with ALICE

 ALICE Training is proud to serve and train the state of Pennsylvania.
 Through our comprehensive Pennsylvania active shooter training and solutions, hundreds of local businesses, government agencies, healthcare organizations, and schools better prepared to respond, should an incident occur.

-Reach out to ALICE Training Institute today to discover more about our ALICE programs and how we can help you better prevent, mitigate, respond to, and recover from a violent critical incident.Get A Free Quote Today
+Reach out to ALICE Training today to discover more about our ALICE programs and how we can help you better prevent, mitigate, respond to, and recover from a violent critical incident.Register for an Online Training

 The Impact of Pennsylvania Active Shooter Training with ALICE

-At ALICE Training, we strive to empower Pennsylvania residents with the knowledge and skills to respond quickly in the event of a violent critical incident.
-We offer active shooter training in Pennsylvania to organizations of all types and sizes.
+Through ALICE Trainings, we strive to empower Pennsylvania residents with the knowledge and skills to respond quickly in the event of a violent critical incident.
+We offer online active shooter trainings to organizations of all types and sizes.
 In addition to active shooter training, Pennsylvania residents and organizations can take advantage of our preparedness software, risk assessment services, e-Learning, and more.
-There is no single solution that works for everyone, so ALICE Training Institute helps you determine the best fit for your unique situation.
+There is no single solution that works for everyone, so ALICE Training helps you determine the best fit for your unique situation.

 Pennsylvania Active Shooter Training Legislation to Improve Safety

 Pennsylvania legislators are continuously improving laws to help better school safety for districts across the state.
 While Pennsylvania active shooter legislation continues to evolve, our team at ALICE Training strongly encourages you to review some of the most recent Pennsylvania state requirements regarding active shooter preparedness.

 The Pennsylvania Emergency Management Service Code requires every school district to conduct fire drills at least once a month.
 Within 90 days of the start of the school year, each school must conduct a security drill in place of the regularly scheduled fire drill.